 Now, my MacBookPro is also able to connect to the internet via my UGREEN USB Ethernet Adapter directly!

+You can check UGREEN branded USB Ethernet Products.
 I hope, this article will help you too…